No. 14 Duke races past No. 6 UNC 93-83 in ACC semifinals - News 12 Now

 UP NEXT

-Duke: Goes for its 20th ACC Tournament championship Saturday night against second-seeded Florida State or third-seeded Notre Dame.
+Duke: Goes for its 20th ACC Tournament championship Saturday night against third-seeded Notre Dame.
+Duke won 84-74 at Notre Dame in their only regular-season meeting on Jan.
+30.

 North Carolina: Probably no worse than a No. 2 seed when the NCAA Tournament pairings are announced Sunday.